MicrosoftDocs/microsoft-365-community/docs/adding-content.md

 #### Name the file

 There is only one requirement for the filename, and this is to give it an md extension.
-This inndicates that it is a markdown document.
+This indicates that it is a markdown document.
 It's just the file extension, like docx for Word docs.
 As for the name itself, try to use a name which is descriptive, but not too long.
+For portability, us a nae which has dashes to separate the words, like: my-fantastic-article.md.

 #### Edit the file